The Basic Loan Process

 Home loans come in many shapes and sizes.
 Deciding which loan makes the most sense for your financial situation and goals means understanding the benefits of each.
 Whether you are buying a home or refinancing, there are 2 basic types of home loans.
 Each has different reasons you’d choose them.

 Adjustable Rate Mortgages (often called ARMs) typically last for 30 years, just like fixed rate mortgages.
 However, during those years the interest rate on the loan may go up or down AFTER the initial handful of years.
-Monthly payments increase or decrease.
+Monthly Principal & Interest payments increase or decrease.
 You would select this type of loan when you:

 By carefully considering the above factors and seeking our professional advice, you should be able to select the one loan that matches your present situation as well as your future financial goals.
 However, there are many other loan options and things to consider, which we will help you understand.

-Although lenders conform to standards set by government agencies, loan approval guidelines vary depending on the terms and variables of each loan.
+Although lenders conform to standards set by national and government agencies, loan approval guidelines vary depending on the terms and variables of each loan.
 In general, approval is based on two factors: your ability and willingness to repay the loan, and the value of the property.

 Once your loan application has been received we will start the loan approval process immediately.
 Our loan processor will verify all of the information you have given.
 If any discrepancies are found between the verbal information you have given and the financial documentation you submitted, either the processor or your Mortgage Advisor will troubleshoot to straighten them out.
 This information includes:

 What is your ability to repay debts when due?
 Your credit report is reviewed to determine the type and terms of previous loans.
 Any lapses or delays in payment are considered and must be explained.
+A Mortgage Lender is considering extending you the largest amount of debt, for the longest period of time.
+How you have dealt with previous credits could be an indication of how you will act in the future.

 Do you have the funds necessary to make the down payment, pay closing costs and potentially have “reserves” after closing?
+There are multiple sources where you can secure these funds.

 Is there sufficient value in the property?
 The property is appraised to determine current market value.
 Location and zoning play a part in the evaluation.
+A Mortgage Lender will extend you credit based on your qualifications, but it’s also because you are pledging your property as collateral.
+Determining the current market value is very important.

 In some cases, additional documentation might be required before making a final determination regarding your loan approval.